LiquidFun/aoc_tiles/README.md

 ## Installation

 For this year (2023) I have rewritten this script to make it a lot easier to use.
 Now you **only** need to install `pre-commit`, add a pre-commit hook and add two HTML comments to your README.
+More details below.

 ### Install `pre-commit`: